 Owing to the anti-pandemic measures, our partners were not allowed to visit villages.
 In view of this, we have provided our partner, EFZ, with a smartphone so that EFZ staff can stay in touch with residents in remote poverty-stricken areas.

-We partner with UHDP to provide food relief to poverty-stricken families in 47 districts.
-1,100 households will benefit from the programme.
+We cooperate with UHDP to provide food assistance to the poor households in 47 communities.
+962 households will benefit from this programme.

 We collaborate with CMCT and EFICOR to distribute reusable face masks to slum inhabitants.
 We also provide them with community hygiene and health education to raise the public’s awareness on virus prevention.
 1,300 individuals will benefit from the programme.